YasirKhan1811/PowerBI/Case Study: Analyzing Customer Churn in Power BI.md

 The churn rate formula is: (Lost Customers ÷ Total Customers at the Start of Time Period) x 100

 ## Step 02: Investigating Churn Reasons
+Investigate the different reasons why customers churned.
+Next, create a column chart of churn rate per different reasons of churn.

+**Churn Reasons** are grouped together in the **Churn Category** column.